 Never change invoice numbers mid-transaction.

-In case if you are using the date or year in your invoice number then it has to be updated timely.
-If you are planning to completely change your invoice number series then it is better to wait until the next financial period so as to avoid confusion.
+In case you are using the date or year in your invoice number then it has to be updated timely.
+If you are planning to completely change your invoice number series then it is better to wait until the next financial period to avoid confusion.
 Make sure you do not leave or repeat numbers while switching to another invoice number format.

 How to avoid invoice numbering errors?